Camilox0316/htb-machines-finder/README.md

 ### Introduction

-Welcome to our first Bash project!
-In this project, we will dive into the world of Bash command language by creating a useful search tool.
+Welcome to this project where I am learning Bash scriptin

 ### Project Objective